skybet/skybet.github.io/_posts/2017-07-24-intl-data-agile.md

 ![Sprint 14 Burndown](/images/intl-data-agile/14-notbad.png)
 *April 2017 - Heading in the Right Direction*

-I think it's fair to say our Burndown charts started heading in the right direction.
+I think it's fair to say our burndown charts started heading in the right direction.

 Down.